hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 3. Finding patterns in text with OpenType contextual alternates is quite basic, and is no match for scripts that use regular expressions.
 For example, words within `<p>` tags that are JS keywords will be always highlighted: `<p>if I throw this Object through the window, catch it, for else it’ll continue to Infinity & break</p>`.
 4. Multiline highlighting with manual line breaks will sadly not work.

-    This is a common, for example, in comment blocks and template literals:
+    This is common, for example, in comment blocks and template literals:

         <!-- This line gets highlighted...
         but not this, because I made a manual line break...